2026 Australian IT Journalism Awards

 2. Their understanding of the journalist's workflows and deadlines, via effective and non-invasive interactions;

-3. Their record in responding promptly, efficiently and fairly to journalists enquiries and requests
+3. Their record in responding promptly, efficiently and fairly to journalist's enquiries and requests

 4. Their record in thinking creatively to attract journalist's attention and enhance the journalist/PR interaction;